ver8ung/athalianamsmc/README.md

 # athalianamsmc
-scripts for MSMC analysis of A.thaliana populations
+scripts for MSMC analysis of A.thaliana effective population size history

 currently WIP